djtexcarr/icon-step-watchy/README.md

 7 segment battery graph

-10 image "icon" register that changes every five minutes
+10 image "icon" register that changes every five minutes(these are 150x120 pixel) You will want to change them likely!

 ability to scroll images using right up/down buttons